-The award emphasises the value and benefit to an artist's development derived from an extended process of engagement with their practice at any stage of their career.
-The award therefore provides artists with the time and resources to think, research, reflect and engage with their arts practice.
+The award emphasises the value and benefit to an artist's development derived from an extended process of engagement with their practice.
+The award therefore provides artists with the time and resources to think, research, reflect and engage with their art practice.
+Potential proposals could be those that support the applicant to: